 - 1. The retention and recruitment of quality staff. - 2.
 Failure to ensure there is sufficient staff or resources to deliver services to the appropriate level. - 3.
 The capacity of leadership throughout the academy, reflecting the needs of new leaders and the necessary support to the Teaching School and Fylde Coast Academy Trust. - 4.
 Failure to have procedures in place to cover absence of the academy Head teacher or other SLT members. - 5.
 Ensuring necessary succession planning is in place. - 6.
 Performance Management and Pay Policies remaining rigorous, but fair, and reflecting the need to deliver the standards required of the academy as well as rewarding staff appropriately. - 7.
-Examination results the reputational risks if results are seen to be falling. - 8.
-Examination results the performance of separate cohorts and ensuring that gaps are narrowed on a year-by-year basis.

-- 9. Risk of inaccurate student performance data. - 10.
+Examination results the reputational risks if results are seen to be falling. - Examination results the performance of separate cohorts and ensuring that gaps are narrowed on a year-byyear basis. - 9.
+Risk of inaccurate student performance data. - 10.
 Ofsted the reputational risks if standards are seen to be falling as well as the impact on the Teaching School. - 11.
 Failure to provide adequate safeguarding of pupils. - 12.
 Leadership of Special Education Needs and Disability (SEND) and safeguarding. - 13.
 Risk of an inappropriate or unwanted individual entering the school or occupying part of the school. - 14.
 Risk to safety of pupils and staff on overseas trips. - 15.
-The Teaching School the reputational risks if the academy's name is called into question by the appropriateness and success of our alliances. - 16.
-The risks of remaining a stand-alone academy as opposed to the risks of joining a Multi Academy Trust (Fylde Coast Academy Trust). - 17.
-Student Numbers the risks of falling rolls as a result of a fall in our own standards / reputation or the increasing standards / reputation of competitor organisations. - 18.
+The Teaching School / SCITT the reputational risks if the academy's name is called into question by the appropriateness and success of our alliances. - 16.
+Reputational risk of comments made about the school on social media and similar platforms - 17.
+The risks of remaining a stand-alone academy as opposed to the risks of joining a Multi Academy Trust. - 18.
+Student Numbers the risks of falling rolls as a result of a fall in our own standards / reputation or the increasing standards / reputation of competitor organisations. - 19.
 The expertise / skill set of the Governing Body in overseeing the strategic direction of the academy, holding the academy to account and ensuring financial stability.
-Failure to recruit Governors who have the correct profile, skills and experience. - 19.
-Failure to ensure that the academy has a robust organisational approach in place to deliver governance of the school. - 20.
+Failure to recruit Governors who have the correct profile, skills and experience. - 20.
+Failure to ensure that the academy has a robust organisational approach in place to deliver governance of the - 21.
 Academy premises unavailable for a significant period of time.
-Robustness of contingency planning. - 21.
-Inadequate insurance cover. - 22.
-Loss of IT systems for a significant period of time. - 23.
-Through negligence, a pupil, staff member or visitor is seriously injured whilst on academy premises or undertaking academy activity. - 24.
-Failure of the school to have adequate financial management systems to prevent fraud. - 25.
-Local Government Pension Scheme Deficit. - 26.
+Robustness of contingency planning. - 22.
+Inadequate insurance cover. - 23.
+Loss of IT systems for a significant period of time. - 24.
+Through negligence, a pupil, staff member or visitor is seriously injured whilst on academy premises or undertaking academy activity. - 25.
+Failure of the school to have adequate financial management systems to prevent fraud. - 26.
+Local Government Pension Scheme Deficit. - 27.
 Data Protection.